pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Precision.rst

 Targets can be [dragged][ClickDrag] to other locations, as described below.
 While a target is being dragged, its color changes from the standard target color (cyan) to the active target color (orange).

-When dragging a target on the stage, the target will snap to grid locations based on the current [precision level][PrecisionLevel].

-### Point Target

-![The point target][ImgPointTarget]{{rightimage(200)}}

-The point target indicates a position (shown by the sphere at the base) and orientation (shown by the arrow) in the scene.
-To activate or deactivate the point target, click on the [Point Target Toggle][PointTargetToggle].

-#### Effects

-When the point target is active, most position-based drag operations (such as translation) will snap to the target's position in all affected dimensions.
-When snapping occurs during one of these operations, both the [visual feedback][Feedback] and target change to the active target color.

-The point target can also be used for instantly positioning a model, and it has other features that let it be used be used for radial layout; see [Radial Layout][RadialLayout] below for details.

-#### Positioning on Models or the Stage

-The point target can be dragged by any part (except the ring) to any point on a model or on the [stage][Stage].
-When dragging over a model's surface, the target location will snap to vertices of the model's triangular mesh when close enough to them, based on the current [precision level][PrecisionLevel].
-When this occurs, a {{term('snap indicator')}} (sphere at the tip of the target's arrow) will appear.

-[Alt-dragging][AltMode] the point target on a model uses the rectangular bounds of the model instead of its mesh.
-The target will snap to the minimum, maximum, and center values of the bounds in each dimension.
-You can use this feature to more easily attach the point target to important points on objects with asymmetric meshes.

-When alt-dragging the point target, the snap indicator sphere will appear when any snapping occurs, and is [color-coded by dimension][Colors].
-If snapping occurs in two dimensions, the color will be the sum of the two dimensions' color.
-For example, if alt-dragging the point target on the front (-Y) face of a model's bounds, the indicator will be red (X) when snapping to the left edge, center, or right edge of the face.
-It will be blue (Z) when snapping to the bottom edge, center, or top edge of the face.
-It will be magenta (red + blue) when snapping to both at the same time.

 ### Edge Target